joshmgrant/mot-99-minutes-rest-api/README.md

 ## Starting the Flask App

-If you like skipping ahead, you can start the app running
+If you like skipping ahead, you can initialize the database and start the app by running the following commands (note the order, which is important):

 ```
+python create_db.py
 gunicorn --bind 0.0.0.0:5000 main:app
 ```

-which will start the app locally at `http://localhost:5000`.
+This will start the app locally at `http://localhost:5000`.
 You can check that this is up and running by executing

 ```
 http://localhost:5000/sauce_logs